anttiharju/vmatch/docs/README.md

 ### Q: Go binaries downloaded by vmatch don't work on NixOS

-**A:** It is some versions of Go binaries supplied by Google are dynamically linked (on Linux you can check with `ldd`).
-I am personally a Nix on macOS user and know others who use Nix of Arch, where vmatch happens to work.
+**A:** Some versions of Go binaries supplied by Google are dynamically linked (on Linux you can check with `ldd`) and therefore on NixOS you need to setup [`nix-ld`](https://github.com/nix-community/nix-ld) to be able to use `vmatch`.
+One advantage over `vmatch` has over Nix is that it's way easier to have arbitary versions installed.
+On Nix locking `nixpkgs-unstable` to a specific sha to get a specific version of Go may also cause cache misses that cause you to compile and download all the necessary dependencies (comparatively very slowly) for that version of Go.

 ### Q: Should I use this?